What are Sustainable Water Strategies?

 Reviewing sustainable water strategies

-The Water Act 1989 requires Sustainable Water Strategies to be reviewed at least every 10 years.
-Reviews provide an opportunity to identify if the timelines and targets of the Strategy have been met and ways to continue achievement of actions.
+The Water Act 1989 requires Sustainable Water Strategies to be reviewed after 10 years.
+Reviews provide an opportunity to identify if the timelines and targets of the Strategy have been met.

 Water for Victoria identified the opportunity to complete five-yearly assessments of Sustainable Water Strategies.
 The five-yearly assessments help identify any key trends and issues to be taken up in any future review.

-Please visit each SWS tab below for more information about the review and assessments and to download the recently released reports.
+Please visit each SWS tab for more information about the review and assessments and to download the reports.

-The four regional sustainable water strategies are current and remain current until future strategies are developed in the regions.
+The three regional sustainable water strategies are current and remain current until future strategies are developed in the regions.
 Annual monitoring and reporting on the implementation of the SWSs actions will continue.